omics-lab/VirusTaxo/README.md

 - Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.
 To use VirusTaxo, please make sure to remove non-virus sequences.

-- If your sample contains non-virus sequences, it is highly recommeded to filter our non-viral sequences using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).
+- If your sample contains non-virus sequences, it is highly recommeded to filter out non-viral sequences using tools like [blast](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/sequence) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).

 - To avoid contaimination with host sequences, please filter out those by mapping the reads to host reference genomes before using VirusTaxo.